ortall0201/ortall0201/README.md

 - 👋 Hi, nice to meet you.
 My name is Ortal Lasry @ortall0201
 - 👀 My interests are AI & Data Science.
+- 🌱 Certified Data Scientist - class of 2025 @ Naya College.
-Certified Project Management (including Agile methodologies & AMI certified Scrum Master).
-Plus i have a  BSc. in Chemical Engeneering and experienced with this field.
+- ⚡Certified Project Management (including Agile methodologies & AMI certified Scrum Master).
-- 🌱 Currently enrolling a Data Science course @ Naya College (half way there...).
+- ⚡BSc. in Chemical Engeneering (class of 2012 @ Ben Gurion University).
+- ⚡Led R&D for Alkaline fuel cell technology optimized industrial flow processes using chemical equipment for analyzing & reporting.
+- 😄 Creativity is my middle name.
+-
-- 💞️ Looking for collaboration on anything related to writing codes using AI (Chat GPT).
+- 💞️ Looking for collaborations in Data Science & Analysis.
 - 📫 How to reach me : www.linkedin.com/in/ortal-lasry-3232252b6
-- 😄 Creativity is my middle name.
-- ⚡ Led R&D for Alkaline fuel cell technology optimized industrial flow processes.

 <!---
 ortall0201/ortall0201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.